 We recently hired a new team member here at Workopolis, and she is awesome.
-However we almost lost out on her because of a red flag that came up when we were screening her.
-The professional references that she gave us all spoke very highly of her.
+The professional references that she gave us all spoke very highly of her, but we almost lost out on her because of a red flag that came up in our screening process.
+How did we dig it up?

 This is why it is important to be professional at all times on the job, make clean exits when changing jobs, and manage your working relationships carefully.
 You never know who is connected to a place you may want to work in the future.

 They Google you.
 Employers will be looking you up online.
 So if you have a website or a blog, make sure that you’re not publishing any images or information that you wouldn’t want potential new bosses to see.
 Similarly, you might want to tone down any aggressive or foul-mouthed commenting or posting you’d otherwise be tempted do on other websites.

 They will check your social media profiles.
 More and more people are on Twitter, Facebook, or LinkedIn (or all three) as well many other social networking sites.
 Got a YouTube channel?
 Your interviewer will be watching your recent videos.
 They’re going to check out your updates and tweets.
 Make sure that the content you post and share doesn’t cast you in an unfavourable light.